REV Group: History

 In January 2018, REV Group acquired California-based Lance Camper.
 Lance was founded in 1965 and manufactures truck campers and towable RVs.

-In February 2020, REV Group announced its acquisition of Spartan ER, a subsidiary of Spartan Motors.

-In May 2020, REV Group sold its shuttle bus brands Champion, Federal Coach, World Trans, Krystal Coach, ElDorado and Goshen Coach to Forest River.
+REV Group announced its acquisition of Spartan ER, a subsidiary of Spartan Motors, in February 2020.
+REV Group sold its shuttle bus brands Champion, Federal Coach, World Trans, Krystal Coach, ElDorado and Goshen Coach to Forest River in May 2020.

-In September 2021 REV it will close KME fire-truck apparatus plants in Virginia and Pennsylvania over the next year and transition production to other facilities in Brookfield-based Rev Group’s fire-equipment manufacturing group.